Talent [R]evolution

 We have identified five key areas that an expert in sustainability measures will look into to prepare a telecom organisation for a more eco-friendly future.
 As well as the usual measures to reduce a carbon footprint, such as opting for greener energy and introducing energy reduction policies, these five points are a step towards instilling a culture of sustainability from the ground up.

-- Sourcing sustainable suppliers.
-Product design and supply chain management are crucial parts of telecom sustainability.
-Choose suppliers that work in sustainable ways, reducing your knock-on impact and having mid to long-term cost-saving benefits.
-Working closely with suppliers and startups with sustainability in mind can be an opportunity to collaborate with experts and gain a competitive edge other than pricing.
+1. Address scope 3 emissions.
+Product design and supply chain management are crucial to telecom sustainability.
+Choose suppliers that work sustainably, reducing your knock-on impact and gaining mid- to long-term cost-saving benefits.
+Working closely with suppliers and startups that consider sustainability can be an opportunity to collaborate with experts and gain a competitive edge other than pricing.

-- Incorporate the principles of “5R” overall – refuse, reduce, reuse, recycle and rot.
-The first step should be not to use the thing in the first place.
-Ask yourself, is it necessary?
-If not, refuse it!
-Secondly, consider the necessity of the object, therefore reducing procurement and production.
-Third, reuse items where possible.
-Fourth, recycle applicable materials through government-approved programmes.
-Fifth, allow perishable items to compost naturally (but safely).
-These principles can be applied across the organisation from packaging, to transport and waste management and have the added benefit of helping to cut costs.
+1. Incorporate the “3R” principles—reduce, reuse, and recycle.
+The first step should be to avoid using the thing in the first place.
+Ask yourself, “Is it necessary?”
+Consider the necessity of the object, reducing procurement and production.
+Third, recycle items where possible.
+These principles can be applied across the organisation, from packaging to transport and waste management, and they have the added benefit of helping to cut costs.

 Of course, it will take a while for these policies to have an effect, and to enact meaningful change, they need to be made across industries.
 This is why lobbying governments to introduce green regulations and measures across industries is vital if we want to see some real change.
-However, telecom sustainability can be achieved by one company successfully implementing changes and proudly showing the benefits while improving their long-term cost strategy all the same.
+However, telecom sustainability can be achieved by one company successfully implementing changes and proudly showing the benefits while improving its long-term cost strategy.

 Establishing a company as a sustainable brand leader takes time and organisation.
 Ensuring it is carried out in a way that provides value for customers and inspires loyalty involves careful planning that incorporates elements such as UX, marketing and social media strategies as well as managing how data is used, infrastructure is constructed and how products are packaged, sold and delivered.